-Australia is a leading supporter of international efforts to provide crisis-affected women, men and children with lifesaving sexual and reproductive health services.
+Australia is a leading supporter of international efforts to provide crisis-affected communities with lifesaving sexual and reproductive health services.

 These health services are often underfunded during crises, leaving women and girls vulnerable to preventable illness and death.

-Since 2007, Australia has committed $26.3 million to International Planned Parenthood Federation’s SPRINT initiative, which has responded to 67 humanitarian crises in that time, reaching over 1,018,253 people.
+Since 2007, Australia has committed $26.7 million to the International Planned Parenthood Federation's SPRINT initiative, which has responded to more than 75 humanitarian crises in that time, reaching over one million people.

 Australia's support to SPRINT helps: